MMapeke/art-CAN/README.md

 Copy and pasted from HW5, requirements.txt probably has stuff we dont need

 Notes to Self + For GCP:

--If Code isn't running locally or on GCP for some reason, might be because the GPU check in main.py -The intermediate results folder name is based off hyperparameters -Don't use virtual environment, the GCP should have the packages needed -Folder Structure should look similar to this (data is outside the directory) data/
+- If Code isn't running locally or on GCP for some reason, might be because the GPU check in main.py
-    wikiart_ultra_slim/
-        label1/
+- The intermediate results folder name is based off hyperparameters
+- Don't use virtual environment, the GCP should have the packages needed
+- Folder Structure should look similar to this (data is outside the directory) data/ wikiart_ultra_slim/ label1/